geekyfox/antiblog.hs/SETUP.md

      rewritten somewhere between the browser and the webapp, care is taken of "unrewriting it back."
   * That's why webapp doesn't bother about serving static content.
-* It is designed to run on top of PostgreSQL 9.3+.
-  * That's why there's nothing like a "database-agnostic layer."
 * It is designed to be controlled by supervisord.
   * That gives the liberty of not worrying that webapp process may ocassionally terminate (restart is automatic and takes less than a